How much should a pair of kosher tefillin cost?

 What is the difference between Chabad Tefillin Gassot and standard Tefillin Gassot?

-The three main differences are the way the letter Shin is formed on the side of the Shel Rosh, the way the knot is tied on the Shel Yad strap and the paragraph spacing of the parchments.
-Halachic opinions vary slightly regarding how the paragraphs should be broken up; this is referred to as p'tuchot v's'tumot.
-Chabad tefillin parchments follow the approach delineated in Shulchan Aruch HaRav.
-Many Lubavitch chassidim follow a custom of wearing oversize tefillin, which measure 40 mm in diameter, instead of the typical size, which is around 35 mm (see below).
+The main difference is the way the letter Shin is formed on the side of the Shel Rosh; otherwise our Chabad tefillin are the same as our standard Arizal tefillin.
+Because halachic opinions vary slightly regarding how the paragraphs should be broken up (referred to as p'tuchot v's'tumot) some Chabad tefillin parchments follow the Baal HaTanya's approach delineated in Shulchan Aruch HaRav.
+Also, many Lubavitch chassidim follow a custom of wearing oversize tefillin, which measure 4 cm in diameter, instead of the typical size, which is around 3.5 cm (see below).

 What are Tefillin Gassot Prudot?